Obviously a scary word.

 - The use of younger and more educated staff

-- De-emphasizing confrontation to encourage entry into treatment
+- De-emphasizing conflict to encourage entry into treatment

-Researchers and clinicians folded these adolescent-specific concepts into the CRA model, and further altered techniques to match the psychological, physical, and emotional development of the adolescent population.
+Researchers and clinicians folded these adolescent-specific concepts into the CRA model.
+Then they further altered techniques to match the psychological, physical, and emotional development of the adolescent population.
 To make CRA developmentally appropriate, clinicians:

-- Tweaked the Happiness Scale to include detailed questions regarding school, friends, and other dynamic social factors relevant to adolescents
+- Tweaked the Happiness Scale.
+They included detailed questions regarding school, friends, and other dynamic social factors relevant to adolescents.

-- Simplified communications skills training, with an emphasis on parent-child or primary caregiver-child interactions
+- Simplified communications skills training.
+They focused on parent-child or primary caregiver-child interactions

 - Added anger management modules to address impulse control and acting-out behaviors

 - Focused parent/caregiver sessions on appropriate rule-setting and consequences